ilkhom19/dna_matching/README.md

 # DNA Matching Desktop Application

 This application helps to find whether the substring exists in the predefined string.
-This is often used to identify whether short DNA sequence is present in some dataset of long DNA sequence.
+This is often used to identify whether a short DNA sequence is present in some dataset of long DNA sequence.
 The Naive Algorithm would run in O(n^2) time in order to search for the substring.
-This Desktop application helps to find the substring in the text in O(n) time, since the Karp-Rabin algorithm is implemented in it.
+This Desktop application helps to find the substring in the text in O(n) time, because it uses the Karp-Rabin algorithm.

 The Karp-Rabin algorithm aims to use skillful modulo and arithmetic operations as well as hashing functions to decrease the time complexity of matching exact substring of the text.
 Here is the application in Genetics: Looking for DNA sequnces in the precalculated Data Set of DNA sequence

-### Input:

-* The first field of the application recieves the long DNA Sequence.The DNA Sequence cannot be empty.
-* The next 2 fields recieves two integers 1 <= L <= 1000 and 1 <= N <= 1000 representing the length of each query and the number of short DNA queries in the predefined set.
-* In the last TextArea, each of the next N lines contains a DNA sequence consisting of exactly L characters.

 ## Dependencies:
 * Java 17